-Here, men’s club culture prevails.
+It is clear to see that, in the social mores of La Alpujarra, a “men’s club” culture prevails.
 I’ve affectionately named a whole demographic and its behaviour “Club Hombre”.
 People have approached me at parties and asked, “what is Club Hombre”?
 So, let me explain…

 Typically, members of Club Hombre like to do each other favours.
 No favour is too great!
-It’s fine to tend the goats of male friends or family who are indisposed, as an unpaid job, even if the herd is riddled with several thousand fleas.
-Never mind if the fleas piggyback trouser legs and make your sofa their new home!
+It’s fine to help a male friend tend a hundred farm animals, even if the herd is riddled with several thousand fleas.
+‘No pasa nada’ if the fleas make your sofa their new home!

-Another feature of Club Hombre is the distinctive social gatherings.
+Another feature of Club Hombre is its distinctive social gatherings.
 In the great tradition of the Hellfire Club, Rotary Club or Freemasons, secret society must be maintained.
 The problem is that Club Hombre thinks its meetings are clandestine, and that “las hembras” don’t realise the men are getting drunk together on someone’s ‘campo’ (land).

 Sometimes, the “hembras” will try to track down Club Hombre members by mobile phone.
 At this point, the male in question will slur that he is “working”, while his friends clank glasses full of beer and snigger in the background.
 The men will then turn off their phones.